 - 9 The Inside Scoop – Marylebone Green Playground at the Regent’s Park

 - 11 Toadstool Rating (by the kids) – Regents Park Playground

-- 12 Looking for MORE SUPER DOOPER FUN Places to Visit and Things to Do with Kids in LONDON?
+- 12 Looking for MORE SUPER DOOPER FUN Things to Do with Kids in LONDON?

 Regent’s Park is one of the Royal Parks of London, and it’s our second favourite London Park (after the archetypal London Park that is Hyde Park of course) because it has a bunch of very fun playgrounds for the kids.
 The Regent’s Park is home to London Zoo too!

-We spent a cool and cloudy day wandering throughout Regent’s Park, visiting the playgrounds one by one, with Roam the Gnome in tow.
+We spent a cool and cloudy day wandering throughout Regents Park gardens, visiting the playgrounds one by one, with Roam the Gnome in tow.

 (We ended our adventure with a walk down Regent Street to Hamleys Toy Store!
 It’s a 20 minute stroll away, on one of London’s most iconic streetscapes, so don’t miss it!)

 Marylebone Green Playground, on the corner of Park Square West and Ulster Terrace was given a major re-imagination a few years ago (that’s so much better than ‘refurbishment’ don’t you think?) and now it’s like having THREE parks in one.

 It’s top of our list of the best playgrounds in London.